arontha/Twitter_Cameroon/README.md

 - Access_Secret = '222'

 ### AWS
 Everything in this code runs using the free tiers of AWS.
 You'll need to create your own account which requires attaching a valid credit card.
 You'll need to create the lambda function, upload the code as a zip, attach the trigger (Cloudwatch Event), and change the runtime to allow for ~30 seconds or less.
+You'll need to follow the instructions under the AWS Hosting section of this readme to upload the script with the necessary package, otherwise you'll receive an error stating Tweepy: no such module.

 ### Cost
 Twitter's API has a limit of number of tweets per month (using the free version).
 At the time of this writing, that limit is >150x the Tweepy API call limit.